 - Using the initial plan as a template – but not too slavishly.

 - Avoid too many assumptions until they are tested

 - Probing in order to develop understanding

-Exercise: “Master of the Universe” you are summoned to a meeting with the CEO.
+Exercise: Four participants.
+“Master of the Universe” you are summoned to a meeting with the CEO and deputy.
 You are certain this is a long overdue promotion.
 Be prepared to negotiate the best possible terms.

 Challenges – psychological elements

 - Key personality traits – most of us are a mix

 - Tricks, Traps & Tactics – but be careful, use these sparingly and avoid if they fail